ksatirli/gitbook-plugin-videoplayer/README.md

 > This repository is a [GitBook](https://gitbook.com/) Plugin for adding `video.js` support to your GitBook.
 Protection resources.

+## This project is no longer maintained

+The _GitBook Plugin: Video Player_ is no longer actively maintained and is only made available here for reference.
+The project itself is still capable of providing `video.js` functionality for GitBook.

+What follows is the original `README.md`:

+---

 ## Table of Contents

 - [Requirements](#requirements)